 It is National Eating Disorders Awareness Week.
-Although I've come a very very long way, I still struggle from time to time.
-Weather it's the feelings I get when I eat, the negative self-talk I aloud myself or my relationship to my body, it still creeps up on me.
+Although I’ve come a very very long way, I still struggle from time to time.
+Whether it’s the feeling I get when I eat, the negative self-talk I aloud myself, or my relationship to my body, it still creeps up on me.
 So I share.

 I used to see photos of girls on Instagram in bathing suits or anything sexy and judge them.

 I know.
 I’m sorry.
 I confess.